Response shape¶

 A few things to know:

-- Pass the same
+- Set the same

 --covby hand.
 The generatedpyproject.tomlsets--cov=<package>from the first run.
 Change it to--cov=acme.commerceif you want coverage across both flavors. - Drift detection is per flavor.
 Each flavor has its own

-base/_manifest.json.--checkand pruning don't see across flavors; running--checkon one flavor never reports drift in the other.
+base/_generated.json.--checkand pruning don't see across flavors; running--checkon one flavor never reports drift in the other.

 Choosing a shape¶